Raleigh Nature

 Then blogging came along.
 My friend Clyde explained it to me, I did some writing for one, and then he and I worked up the idea for Raleigh Nature.
 At first it was hosted on Clyde’s amazing net empire, but in July 2008, six months into the blog project, robohacking issues put me and my blog back at WordPress.com, whose systems I had been using all along.

 And here we are.
 I plan to blog for a while now before putting together the book.
 The blogging process has both shifted and focused my writing efforts.
 The shift came from the dominating effect of photographs in the blog medium: I am a totally amateur photographer, using a Canon Powershot A540 (point and shoot), but the photos are a huge part of Raleigh Nature, and very probably any book project.
 The focus is sharpening on the greenways and natural areas not primarily as recreational resources, but as fundamental cultural resources that are a wellspring for memory as well as current connections to the Earth.
 I have been amazed by the bond between long-time residents and the preserved natural areas which connect them to their childhood or family history.
-So as I move toward my book, I’m learning the full connotations of the word “history” in my proposed title.
+So as I move toward my book, I’m learning the full connotations of the word “history” in my proposed title, The Natural History of Raleigh.

-No Comments Yet »
+3 Comments »

 RSS feed for comments on this post.
 TrackBack URI